lbryio/lbry.tech/documents/build.md

 #### iOS Applications

 It is not currently possible to use LBRY on iOS.
-[There is a bounty](https://lbry.io/bounty/ios-daemon) for this.

 ### Blockchain and Wallet Level (Full Node Applications)